LoRaMesher/LoRaMesher/README.md

 2. We need to get the payload of the packet, as we have different types of packet.
 The payload is not always in the same memory position.
 We have the function `radio.getPayload(packet)` that will return a pointer to the payload.
 3. We iterate through the `radio.getPayloadLength(packet)`.
 This will let us know how big the payload is, in dataPackets types, for a given packet.
 In our case, we always send only one dataPacket.
 4. Get the payload and call the `printPacket()` function, that will print the counter received.
-5. Lastly, we need to delete the packet.